AlexGidiotis/Document-Classifier-LSTM/README.md

 # Document-Classifier-LSTM
-A multilclass, multilabel classification model for texts.
-The model is a bidirectional LSTM with attention that learns to tag samll texts with 169 different tags from arxiv.
+Recurrent Neural Networks for multilclass, multilabel classification of texts.
+The models that learn to tag samll texts with 169 different tags from arxiv.
+We implemented a standard BLSTM network with attentions and a Hierarchical Attention Network https://www.cs.cmu.edu/~hovy/papers/16HLT-hierarchical-attention-networks.pdf.

-This neural network was built using Keras and Tensorflow.
+This neural networks were built using Keras and Tensorflow.

-The trained model achieves a micro f-score of 0.67 on the test set.
+The best performing model is the attention BLSTM that achieves a micro f-score of 0.67 on the test set.

+The Hierarchical Attention Network achieves only 0.65 micro f-score.

 I am using 500k paper abstracts from arxiv.
 In order to download your own data refer to the arxiv OAI api https://arxiv.org/help/bulk_data.

 Pretrained word embeddings can be used.
 The embeddings can either be GloVe or Word2Vec.
-You can download the   GoogleNews-vectors-negative300.bin file here https://code.google.com/archive/p/word2vec/.
+You can download the   GoogleNews-vectors-negative300.bin file here https://code.google.com/archive/p/word2vec/ or the GloVe embeddings here https://nlp.stanford.edu/projects/glove/.

 ## Usage: